fbvmc/ner-corpora/README.md

 Named Entity Recognition data for Biblioteca Virtual Miguel de Cervantes

 ### Introduction
 The corpora comprise files encoded in the BIO format (Ramshaw & Marcus, 1995).
 The BIO format is a simple, text-based format that divides texts into single tokens per line, and, separated by a whitespace, tags to indicate which ones are named entities.
-The most commonly used tags are PER (person), LOC (location) and ORG (organization).
-To indicate named entities that span multiple tokens, the tags have a prefix of either B- (begining of named entity) or I- (continuation of named entity).
-O tags are used to indicate that the token is not a named entity.
+The most commonly used tags are *PER* (person), *LOC* (location) and *ORG* (organization). *O* tags are used to indicate that the token is not a named entity.

 Example:
 ```